ethicalAndroid/ethicalAndroid.github.io/_posts/2024-01-25-HelloWorld.md

 Hello everyone!

 My name is **Mateo de la Rosa**, but I am known by my username **WumpleDoodle**.
-I'm an indie dev from North America, specifically the U.S. state of Virginia!
+I'm an indie dev from the United States of America, specifically the U.S. state of Virginia!
 I have been making games since I was a kid, and I haven't stopped since.

 My first games were made in the **Scratch** programming language.